arjunGbtz/ezy.css-website/docs/components.md

 Navbar is a flexible container for navigation links

 - `.navbar` main container
-- `ul` & `li` comes with basic styling but can be customized with utility classes
+- `ul` & `li` come with basic styling but can be customized with utility classes

 Example: